pattyjoep/ApplicationPortfolio/README.md

 Updated version of my application protfolio

-Updated from using both Bootstrap to also include Foundation as the base framework then uses Botstrap for the modal popup with contact information
+Updated from using both Bootstrap to also include Foundation as the base framework then uses Bootstrap for the modal popup with contact information

+also moved from having separate HTML files to only one so only one nave bar was needed